ManimCommunity/manim/docs/source/examples.rst

 Examples
 ============

-Special thanks to @theoremofbeethoven ,heejin_park, leotrs and behackl for collecting these examples.
+Special thanks to @theoremofbeethoven ,heejin_park, leotrs and behackl and the manim community devs for collecting these examples.

 .. toctree::